Skip to main content

 Rural Highway Safety icon

-Rural Opportunities to Use Transportation for Economic Success (ROUTES) is an initiative to address disparities in rural transportation infrastructure.
+Rural Opportunities to Use Transportation for Economic Success (ROUTES) is an initiative to address rural transportation infrastructure.
 Specifically, rural transportation infrastructure’s unique challenges need to be considered in order to meet our nation’s priority transportation goals of safety and economic competitiveness.

 Safety Initiatives